Graduate Funding Information

 See here for more information, but, for example, if one out-of-state credit cost $1024.80, then with the tuition waiver, one out-of-state credit would cost $97.30 ($97.30 is the total cost of student fees).
 In this scenario, full time would cost $9223.29 without the waiver, and $875.80 with the waiver.
 Full time for graduate students is nine credit hours (three classes).

 GTA positions offer a stipend of $9,000 per year for teaching two courses each term, with a tuition waiver (student is responsible for student fees; see above).
-A limited number of enhanced GTAs are also available on a competitive basis.
-You will be considered for all GTA positions when you indicate your interest in your statement of intent.
+A limited number of Lawrence Sanders Fellowship (which start at $12,000 per year and tuition waiver), are also available on a competitive basis.
 Assignments involve teaching first year writing courses.
 From time to time we have a limited number of Research Assistant positions available.

-While the English Graduate Program works diligently to ensure that all prospective students receive a GTA position, the amount of funding we have is limited and varies year to year.
+While the Creative Writing Program works diligently to ensure that all prospective students receive a GTA position, the amount of funding we have is limited and varies year to year.
 Please let us know in your statement of intent if you would like to be considered for a GTA position.
 Feel free to include a resume or C.V. if you feel that will enhance your chances.

 Students may also apply to work as writing consultants in the University Center for Excellence in Writing (UCEW), which substitutes for one section of first-year composition (so you'd work 10 hours at the writing center and teach one class instead of two).
 Writing consultants commit 10 hours per week to the UCEW, which includes time devoted to training and workshops.
 If you're interested in applying for a position, visit http://www.fau.edu/UCEW to learn more about the center and to download an application by going to the "About Us" page and following the link under "Job Opportunities."
 The UCEW is a good option for students beginning coursework in Spring terms as GTA positions are not available then.